 These issues are of particular relevance when dealing with the online implementation of MPC in embedded systems.
 The severely limited computational and memory resources of these systems make them unsuitable for large prediction horizons and for the computation of positive invariant sets online.
-Possible solutions to mitigate this are to use \textit{explicit} MPC \cite{Bemporad_explicit_2019, Zeilinger_TAC_2011} or to avoid the computation of a positive invariant set by using a singleton as the terminal set as in \cite{Krupa_ECC_18}.
-However, the former approach does not scale well with the dimension of the system, and the latter may require a prohibitively large value of the prediction horizon in order to provide good closed loop performance and not suffer a loss of feasibility in the event of reference changes.
+Possible solutions to mitigate this are to use \textit{explicit} MPC \cite{Bemporad_explicit_2019, Zeilinger_TAC_2011} or to avoid the computation of a positive invariant set by using a singleton as the terminal set as in \cite{Krupa_TCST_20}.
+However, the former approach does not scale well with the dimension of the system, and the latter may require a prohibitively large value of the prediction horizon in order to provide good closed-loop performance and not suffer a loss of feasibility in the event of reference changes.
 There are plenty of other publications on the implementation of MPC in embedded systems, e.g. \cite{Huyck_MED_2012, Hartley_IETCST_2014, Shukla_SD_2017, Lucia_IETII_2018, Jerez_IETAC_2014} and \cite{Wang_TCST_2010}.
-However, the issues that arise when dealing with small prediction horizons, the recursive feasibility of the MPC controller, or the issue of the online computation of terminal sets are rarely discussed in in detail in this particular field.
+However, the issues that arise when dealing with small prediction horizons, the recursive feasibility of the MPC controller, or the issue of the online computation of terminal sets are rarely discussed in detail in this particular~field.

 Another possible approach would be to use a formulation such as the \textit{MPC for tracking} (MPCT) \cite{Limon_A_2008, Ferramosca_A_2009}, which incorporates a steady state artificial reference into the optimization problem as a decision variable.
 This formulation offers a significant increase of the domain of attraction when compared to standard MPC formulations and only requires the computation of a single terminal set, valid for all references.
-Additionally, the asymptotic stability and recursive feasibility of the controller is guaranteed, even in the event of a sudden change of the reference \cite{Limon_TAC_2018}.
-However, as we show in Section \ref{sec:HMPC:performance}, the closed loop performance of the controller can suffer in certain systems if the prediction horizon is too small.
+Additionally, the asymptotic stability and recursive feasibility of the controller is guaranteed, even in the event of a sudden reference change \cite{Limon_TAC_2018}.
+However, as we show in Section \ref{sec:HMPC:performance}, the closed-loop performance of the controller can suffer in certain systems if the prediction horizon is too small.